Maximal Closed Set and Half-Space Separations in Finite Closure Systems: Concluding Remarks

 \subsection{Acknowledgements}

+We thank Victor Chepoi for his valuable comments on an early version of this paper.
 This work was partly supported by the Ministry of Education and Research of Germany (BMBF) under project ML2R (grant number 01/S18038C) and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2070 - 390732324.